rollkit/docs/docs/tutorials/restart-rollkit-rollup.md

 ## 💻 Setup of this example

-In this example, we're using Celestia's [Mocha testnet](https://docs.celestia.org/nodes/mocha-testnet/) and running an [Ethermint](./ethermint.md) chain.
-In this example, our Celestia DA light node ran out of Mocha TIA and we are unable to post new blocks to Celestia due to a [`Code: 19`](https://github.com/cosmos/cosmos-sdk/blob/main/types/errors/errors.go#L95) error.
+In this example, we're using Celestia's [Blockspacerace testnet](https://docs.celestia.org/nodes/blockspace-race/) and running an [Ethermint](./ethermint.md) chain.
+In this example, our Celestia DA light node ran out of Blockspace Race TIA and we are unable to post new blocks to Celestia due to a [`Code: 19`](https://github.com/cosmos/cosmos-sdk/blob/main/types/errors/errors.go#L95) error.
 This error is defined by Cosmos SDK as:

 ```go
 // ErrTxInMempoolCache defines an ABCI typed error where a tx already exists in the mempool.